The Phantom Of The Opera Tickets - His Majesty's Theatre

 What Does R/V On The Ticket Mean?

-If your ticket states that your seat is 'R/V' then there will be some kind of restriction or limited view.
-It is advisable therefore to check the seating plan before you buy any seats marked R/V as His Majesty's Theatre has many pillars in the Stalls and Dress Circle sections as well as overhangs from the different tiers which could affect your enjoyment of the show quite considerably.
+If your ticket states that your seat is 'R/V' there will be minor restrictions or a limited view.
+It is advisable therefore to check the seating plan before purchasing seats marked R/V as His Majesty's Theatre has numerous pillars situated in the Stalls and Dress Circle sections, as well as overhangs from the different tiers which could affect your enjoyment of the show quite considerably.

 Are Upper Circle Or Balcony Tickets Good Value?